 If donating clothes is out of the question, what else can be done?

 Many clothing companies at lower risk of counterfeiting sell their unsold stock to chains such as TK Maxx.
-Here they can be purchased at a discount by the general public.
-This means that less waste is produced, and unsold garments can still be used to help the fashion economy and create more jobs.
+Here the general public can buy the items at a discount.
+This supply chain produces less waste.
+Plus, unsold garments can be used to help the fashion economy and create more jobs.

 Many more are also beginning to use recyclable materials, and the fashion industry as a whole is becoming much more conscious of environmental impacts and ecologically sourced fabrics – good news for everyone.